Doom metal: Sludge metal

 Sludge metal (also known as sludge doom) is a style that combines doom metal and hardcore punk.
 Many sludge bands compose slow and heavy songs that contain brief hardcore passages.
 However, some bands emphasise fast tempos throughout their music.
 The string instruments are heavily distorted and are often played with large amounts of feedback to produce an abrasive, sludgy sound.
 Drumming is often performed in typical doom metal fashion, but drummers may employ hardcore d-beat or double-kick drumming during faster passages.
 Vocals are usually shouted or screamed, and lyrics often focus on suffering, drug abuse, politics and anger towards society.
 The style was pioneered in the late 1980s by the Melvins, and in the 1990s by bands such as Eyehategod, Crowbar, Buzzov*en, Acid Bath, and Grief.

 Sludgecore

 Sludgecore further combines sludge metal with hardcore punk, and possesses a slow pace, a low and dark pitch, and a grinding dirge-like feel.
+Some bands also incorporate Southern rock influences in their sound.
 Bands regarded as sludgecore include Acid Bath, Eyehategod, Soilent Green, Black Sheep Wall, Admiral Angry, and The Abominable Iron Sloth.
 Crowbar mixed "detuned, lethargic sludged-out metal with hardcore and southern elements".